-2.1.6 Health, Safety and Security
+2.1.7 Health, Safety and Security

 Daily operational and intermittent maintenance and construction activities on the farm are reliant on human labour.
 Such activities have varying degrees of health and safety risks.
 Examples include the operation of vehicles and machinery with moving parts, such as harvesters, and the handling of hazardous chemicals with inherent health hazards, such as pesticides and fuel, when ingested, inhaled or physical contact occur.
 Encounters with wild animals, and especially venomous species like snakes, may pose risks to employees.
-The provision of personal protective equipment, and the intended use thereof, is paramount.
 Security risks relates to unauthorized entry on the farm, theft and sabotage.